sebastiencabonbw/documentation-identity-analytics/home-pages/index.md

 This web site will help you make the most of the iGRCanalytics product and methodology.
 Included you will find pages describing:

-* The product documentation
+- The product documentation
-* Project configuration
+- Project configuration
-* Tips and tricks
+- Tips and tricks

 For customers under maintenance/subscription contract as well as official partners, you can reach our support website (24/7): [https://support.radiantlogic.com](https://support.radiantlogic.com/)

-This website and content is dedicated to Brainwave customers and partners.
-All material is under Non Disclosure Agreement and our general terms and conditions apply.

 ## IGRCanalytics